delanyeong/Pokemon-Memory-Game/README.md

 1. Background music
 2. Card clicks
 3. Start and Reset buttons - to indicate start of level
+4. When board is cleared - to indicate end of level

 #### • Progress Bar
 Create two simple rectangle shapes, one with a black border and no fill, another with no border and green fill.